 No specialists found for this search.

-Gas Safe — the legal requirement for all commercial gas work
+Gas Safe — the legal requirement for commercial gas work

-Every engineer who works on a gas appliance or gas pipework in a commercial Bromley premises must be Gas Safe registered.¹ This covers boiler installation, repair and servicing, gas water heater work, gas kitchen appliance connections and any gas pipework modification.
+Every engineer who works on a gas appliance or gas pipework in a commercial Bromley premises must be Gas Safe registered and competent for that work.¹ This covers boiler installation, repair and servicing, gas water heater work, gas kitchen appliance connections and any gas pipework modification.

 Legionella risk in Bromley commercial premises

-This duty applies to all commercial premises in Bromley — offices, retail units, cafés, restaurants, HMOs, schools, care homes and any other premises where water is stored or distributed.
+This duty applies broadly across commercial premises in Bromley — offices, retail units, cafés, restaurants, HMOs, schools, care homes and any other premises where water is stored or distributed.
+The level of documentation and control required depends on the scale and complexity of the water system, the number of employees and the user population.

-Legionella bacteria thrive in water systems where temperatures sit between 20°C and 45°C, where water is stored or recirculates slowly, and where scale, sludge or biofilm provide a nutrient source.
+Legionella bacteria are associated with water systems where temperatures sit between 20°C and 45°C, where water is stored or recirculates slowly, and where conditions support bacterial growth.³

 Commercial plumbing across Bromley’s commercial property types

-Bromley town centre retail and office — BR1, BR2 — high street and office premises in Bromley town carry the full compliance stack.
-CP12 for any gas fittings, Legionella assessment for any stored water, TMV2 servicing for staff washrooms.
+Bromley town centre retail and office — BR1, BR2 — high street and office premises in Bromley town typically face a mix of compliance areas.
+Gas safety where gas appliances are present, Legionella assessment where stored or distributed water systems exist, TMV servicing where scalding risk has been identified for staff or public outlets.

-Premises that have changed use or undergone fit-out without a compliance review frequently have outstanding obligations.
-A commercial plumber conducts a compliance audit as a first step.
+Premises that have changed use or undergone fit-out without a compliance review can have outstanding obligations under one or more of these areas.
+A commercial plumber can conduct a compliance audit as a first step.

 Beckenham and Penge commercial — BR3, SE20 — mixed retail and residential above commercial is common in Beckenham high street and Penge.
 Where commercial premises share a water supply or drainage with residential above, the compliance boundary must be clearly established — particularly for Legionella risk assessment scope.